ElijahAlly/MusaByte/README.md

 **Ok, but why?**

 Social media platforms like Instgram and Twitter, while effective for promoting an artist like myself, are flooded with content that in my opinion gets stale.
 Not to mention, anything that I could post on any social media platform would need to meet those platforms formats.
-For example, I could never post a game where the current leader is the only person able to listen to an unreleased track (sort of like king of the hill).
+For example, I could never create a game where fans compete in let's say a quiz about the artist and the winner is the only person able to listen to an unreleased track, just as an example.
 While I could post a link to a static website, this results in a likely one time visit and a new website for each fan interaction.
 That's just a poor business model and not DRY code, lol iykyk.
 Instead I imagine a place where an artist like myself can claim their own place on the internet as the go to for their fans.

 # Technologies